dynamic-and-active-systems-lab/uavrt_supervisor/task_list.md

     - I'm certain that it will work, but there is limited documentation on the functionality despite being supported by an official python library
   - Biggest concern: We could never have a distributed system unless we have an established network.
 How else would you start a remote subprocess?
  - Meeting with Don?
- - Paul: Can I talk to you for 5 minutes after the meeting?
+ - Paul: Can we meet for 5 minutes after today's meeting?